 Supporting our mission is a set of values that influence the decisions we make, the strategies we advance and the investments we pursue.
 Specifically:

-- We Strive to Advance Comprehensive Approaches: Given the complexities of the issues facing disadvantaged people in Maine, the Foundation seeks to make investments in ideas that take a comprehensive approach and try to address the multiple needs of individuals and families in an integrated way.
+- We Strive to Advance Comprehensive Approaches: Given the complexities of the issues facing Maine’s children and families, the Foundation seeks to make investments in ideas that take a comprehensive approach to addressing the needs of children and their parents or guardians in an integrated way.

-- We Emphasize Data and Results: The Foundation strives to make investments in ideas for which there are well-reasoned, researched-based rationales; and those that can, over time, measurably improve results for the populations we care most about.
+- We Emphasize Data and Results: The Foundation strives to make investments in ideas for which there are well-reasoned, researched-based rationales; and those that can, over time, measurably improve results for Maine’s children and families.
 We also prioritize institutions, agencies and communities that take such an approach in their work.

-- We Look to Promote Sound Public Policy: Because the Foundation seeks to improve the lives of large numbers of disadvantaged people in Maine, we look to advance ideas that can inform the ability of state and local policy makers to make decisions that have a greater likelihood of improving results for this population.
+- We Look to Promote Sound Public Policy: Because the Foundation seeks to improve the lives of large numbers of children and families in Maine, we look to advance ideas, practices and policies that can increase the ability of practitioners, organizations, and policy makers to achieve better outcomes, at scale.

-- We Value Partnerships and Collaboration: Recognizing that our resources pale in comparison to the depth and scope of the problems we seek to address, the Foundation actively seeks out and advances collaborations and partnerships with other foundations, as well as partners in the public and private sector; and, in our grant making, we favor ideas and strategies that do the same.
+- We Value Partnerships and Collaboration: Recognizing that our resources pale in comparison to the depth and scope of the problems we seek to address, the Foundation actively seeks out and advances collaborations and partnerships locally and nationally, including partners in both the public and private sector; and, in our grant making, we favor ideas and strategies that do the same.

 - We Honor the Foundation’s Grant Making Legacy:Since the earliest days of the Foundation, our founder Tom Gorman expressed an ongoing interest in addressing issues related to mental health and cancer treatment.
 While our current interests are significantly more expansive, we continue to address these areas in the context of both our direct service grant making and our strategic priorities.